ashiqYousuf/GoApis/README.md

-## This is a Basic Project, inspired from using MVC structure in our Go project.
+## This is a Basic Project, using MVC structure in our Go project.

 ### This project performs a simple Crud operation with some basic Validation stuff.